mu373/co2-monitor/README.md

 # co2monitor

 ## About
 Get sensor values (CO2, humidity, and temperature) from [UD-CO2S](https://www.iodata.jp/product/tsushin/iot/ud-co2s/).
-The source code currently asumes that the device is available as `/dev/tty.usbmodemXXXX`.
+The source code currently assumes that the device is available as `/dev/tty.usbmodemXXXX`.

 ## Run
 ```sh